Managing users

 Evict users

-As an administrator, you can evict a user.
+User administrators can evict users.
 Evicting a user removes their access and closes their account.
-The account can be restored by the administrator, but the user will be required to go through account setup processes again i.e. password and authentication.
-To evict a User, navigate to the Users page by selecting the ‘Users’ tab from the side navigation panel.
-Once you are on the Users page, you will be able to select the user you want to evict by clicking on their hyperlinked username.
+Administrators can restore the account later, but the user will need to go complete the account setup processes again (i.e. password and authentication).
+To evict a user, navigate to the ‘Users’ page by selecting the ‘Users’ tab from the side navigation panel.
+On the ‘Users’ page, select the user you want to evict by selecting their hyperlinked username.

-Clicking on the hyperlinked username of your selected user will direct you to that specific user’s information page which showcases their basic attributes, virtual machines, account settings and associated tags.
-To evict the user, click on the 'EVICT’ button at the top/centre of the page.
+Selecting the hyperlinked username will direct you to the selected user’s information page which displays their basic attributes, virtual machines, account settings and associated tags.
+To evict the user, click on the 'Evict’ button at the top/centre of the page.

 Fig. 1.
 Evict a user button

-Once you have pressed ‘EVICT’, you will be asked to confirm that you wish to evict the user.
+Once you have selected ‘Evict’, you will be asked to confirm the action.
 If evicting the user is your intention, proceed by clicking ‘Yes’.

 Fig. 2.
 Evict a user confirmation button